Joseph Priestley and education: Educational philosophy

 In 1765, Priestley dedicated his Essay on a Course of Liberal Education for Civil and Active Life (1765), to the governing board of Warrington Academy.
 In it he argues that young people's education should anticipate their practical needs, something he accused the current universities, Dissenting and Establishment alike, of failing to do.
 In Priestley's eyes, the contemporary focus on a traditional classical education prevented students from acquiring useful skills.
 This principle of utility guided his unusual curricular recommendations.
 He proposed that students study English and the modern languages instead of the classical languages, learn practical mathematics, read modern rather than ancient history, and study the constitution and laws of England.
 He believed that these topics would prepare his students for the commercial middle-class life that most of them would live; he did not believe that the poor should receive this same education, arguing "it could be of no service to their country, and often a real detriment to themselves."
 In 1766 Warrington Academy replaced its old classical curriculum with Priestley's new liberal arts model.
 Some scholars of education have argued that this work and his later Miscellaneous Observations relating to Education (1778) (often reprinted with the Essay on Education) made Priestley the "most considerable English writer on educational philosophy" between John Locke and Herbert Spencer.

 Grammar

 Priestley's first successful educational venture was the establishment of a local school in Nantwich.
 Believing that all students should have a good grasp of the English language and its grammar before learning any other language and dismayed at the quality of the instruction manuals available, Priestley wrote his own textbook: The Rudiments of English Grammar (1761).
 The book was very successful—it was reprinted for over fifty years.
-Its humor may have contributed to its popularity; for example, Priestley illustrated the couplet with this rhyme:
+Its humour may have contributed to its popularity; for example, Priestley illustrated the couplet with this rhyme: